 - involves more than these abstract aspects so that it has physical features (such as a special apparatus to play a new game) then it may be patentable.

 How can I get a patent?

-A patent application can be filed by the inventor, or by a patent attorney who is qualified and skilled in drafting, applying and prosecuting an application.
+Patent protection begins with a patent application.
+This can be filed by the inventor, or by a patent attorney who is qualified and skilled in drafting, applying for, and prosecuting an application.

 If you plan to file in multiple countries, you must adhere to strict deadlines.
-An effective cost saving approach is by filing a PCT application (see above) to cover multiple countries that are WIPO members.
-An experienced patent attorney can carve out an effective strategy to gain patent protection in multiple countries.
+An effective cost saving approach is to file a PCT application (see above) to cover multiple countries that are WIPO members.
+An experienced patent attorney can carve out an effective strategy to gain patent protection in multiple territories.

 There is a significant difference between a patent and a patent application.
 The latter cannot be enforced.
 It can take many years – alongside many amendments and restrictions to the patent application ‘claims’ – before a patent is granted.
 Therefore, when analysing third party patent rights, it is crucial to ensure that it is a published patent that is being examined, not a patent application.